ivangeevo/sturdy-trees/# Changelog.md

 # <center>Sturdy Trees</center>

 ---
+## v1.4.3

++ Added support for stump blocks being broken by new chisel item tags introduced with the new Tough Environment update.
++ Updated the mod to Fabric Loader 0.16.5
++ Updated the mod to Fabric API 0.104.0

 ## v1.4.2

 + Fixed some bugs related to crafting log recipes into sticks and planks to work as intended.